BurhanH/java-samples/README.md

 ### How it works

-I write a simple algorithm on Java by adding one simple realization.
+I write a simple algorithm on Java by adding one realization.
 Definitely, before writing actual code, I prepare a unit test for it.
 Then I push the code as PR into the main repository.
 And after some time (approximately 2-4 minutes) checking results.
 I mean check Travis CI (Are there errors?), check Codacity (Does my PR up to coding standards?).
 If there are no errors I merge the PR into the master branch and those changes become a part of the main repository.
 If there are errors I make new commit into the PR to fix errors.
 Then I repeat a process from step 4 (sentence 4 of this paragraph) until changes will be merged with the master branch.

 ### Table of contents
 1. Primitive types [class](https://github.com/BurhanH/java-samples/blob/master/src/main/java/com/mycompany/codesamples/PrimitiveTypes.java)